marzukr/fishbait/README.md

 2. `cd build`
 3. `cmake ..`
 4. `make`
-    - Note: You can also run `make clustering`, `make distribution_gen`, or `make simulator` to only build those respective parts of the project.
+    - Note: You can also run `make clustering`, `make distribution_gen`, `make simulator`, or `make tests` to only build those respective parts of the project.

 All executables will now be located in `build/bin`.
 So, for example, to execute `simulator.out`, simply run `./bin/simulator.out`.